 How Harakat will support this

-Harakat will work with government partners to successfully get PPP projects off the ground, support the CPA, tackle bottlenecks in PPP processes and address technical gaps.
+Harakat is partnering with the Ministry of Finance to successfully get PPP projects off the ground, support the CPA, tackle bottlenecks in PPP processes and address technical gaps.